krmatt/BlueBikes/README.md

 ### Tasks:

-- Build a tool to request and record the data every 5(?) minute(s).
+- Build a tool to request and record the data at a regular interval.
   - Particularly interested in how many bikes/ebikes are at each station over time.
+- Use Pandas to read, organize, and analyze the data.
+  - Understand how often stations are over/understocked.
+- Predict demand at stations.